 BLOG

-chargecloud backend vs. OCPP broker – what charging infrastructure really needs today
+OCPP broker vs. integrated CPMS interface – what charging station operators really need today

-Electric mobility is growing rapidly, and with it the demands on the operation and management of the charging infrastructure.
+Electric mobility is growing rapidly, and with it the demands on the operation and management of charging infrastructure.
 Safety issues are becoming increasingly important, which means that technical standards such as the Open Charge Point Protocol (OCPP) are constantly evolving.
 Charging infrastructure operators – whether municipal utilities, full-service providers or OEMs – are faced with the challenge of efficiently managing these complex system landscapes.
-What is currently the best solution?
-Is there already a new version?
+Which solution is currently the best?
+Is there already a new version available?
 Do we need additional systems for greater security?

 What is an OCPP broker – and what are its limitations?

 To do justice to the topic, let's first take a brief deep dive into how an OCPP broker works.
-The OCPP broker plays a central role in a charging infrastructure setup: It acts as an intermediary that forwards messages between charging points and backend systems, for example for control or billing purposes.
-The OCPP broker is designed to ensure interoperability and flexibility, especially in heterogeneous system landscapes where different backends need to be connected.
+It plays a central role in a charging infrastructure setup: the OCPP broker acts as an intermediary, forwarding messages between charging points and various systems, for example for control or billing purposes.
+Especially in heterogeneous system landscapes, where many different types of systems – such as AI systems, billing systems, CPMS, DateWareHouse and many more – meet and need to be connected, the OCPP broker ensures interoperability and flexibility.

 Typical functions of an OCPP broker:

-- Multi-backend support: Simultaneous integration of multiple backend systems.
+- Multi-backend support: Simultaneous connection of different systems.

 - Routing functions: Control of data traffic between charging points and backends.